 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-In brief summary, for the Plan Year ended March 31, 2022, the investment policy of the Plan was to achieve the Plan's goals of maintaining solvency for as long as reasonably possible by having its Outsourced Chief Investment Officer ("OCIO") select multiple managers and investment vehicles with complementary or diverse investment styles, with each investment intended to play a specific role in the portfolio and each being managed by an investment expert possessing the requisite investment experience, expertise and skill necessary to manage the particular assets, and in the investment style, for which it is selected.
+In brief summary, for the Plan Year ended December 31, 2024, the investment policy of the Plan was to achieve the Plan's goals to generate return on investments that can reasonably be expected to (i) maintain Plan solvency for as long as reasonably possible or (ii) if and when the Plan is projected to maintain its solvency indefinitely, satisfy its benefit liabilities and other obligations at appropriate and achievable funding levels, in both cases, consistent with the investment risk tolerance of the Trustees and their desire to preserve capital by avoiding undue and unjustified risk.
+Special Financial Assistance assets have an additional objective to cover benefit payment outflows and plan expenses until their depletion, when the benefit payments and plan expenses will be paid out by the Plan's non-Special Financial Assistance assets.
+The Plan intends to meet these goals by having its Outsourced Chief Investment Officer ("OCIO") select multiple managers and investment vehicles with complementary or diverse investment styles, with each investment intended to play a specific role in the portfolio and each being managed by an investment expert possessing the requisite investment experience, expertise and skill necessary to manage the particular assets, and in the investment style, for which it is selected.
 The OCIO is charged with the responsibility of selecting and monitoring these professional investment managers and/or commingled vehicles and of allocating the assets of the Plan among those investment managers and vehicles, within established parameters.
 These established asset allocation parameters seek to achieve the stated investment objectives and to control risk.
 The Trustees also establish performance benchmarks and guidelines for the OCIO, specifying acceptable and/or prohibited investments, limits on asset and asset class exposures, risk constraints and investment return objectives.
 The OCIO does the same for the investment managers and commingled funds.
 The Board regularly monitors the performance of the OCIO, as well as its compliance with the investment policy.